 “Litigation” refers to the legal process in the courts by which parties seek to enforce their legal rights against other parties.
-To participate in that process is “to litigate.”
-In more common terms, “litigation” might be described simply as “lawsuits” or a “lawsuit.”
+To participate in that process is to “litigate.”
 When criminal laws are enforced by judicial process in the courts, it is called a criminal prosecution.
 When private individuals or businesses enforce rights in the courts by judicial process, it is called “civil litigation.”

 A successful lawsuit requires knowledgeable and insightful efforts by an attorney through many stages, including such key steps as: